sst/guide/_chapters/redirect-on-login-and-logout.md

 date: 2017-01-17 00:00:00
 lang: en
 ref: redirect-on-login-and-logout
-description: To ensure that the user is redirected after logging in and logging out of our React.js app, we are going to use the withRouter higher-order component from React Router v4.
+description: To ensure that the user is redirected after logging in and logging out of our React.js app, we are going to use the useHistory React hook from React Router.
 And we’ll use the history.push method to navigate the app.
 comments_id: redirect-on-login-and-logout/154
 ---